 West Hertfordshire in the eighteenth and nineteenth centuries was home to a number of families who owned slave estates in the Caribbean.
 Brian’s talk explores these local links with Britain’s colonial past, explaining who these people were and the roles they played locally and overseas.

 Brian Thomson is the Society’s Research Office, and has researched and written widely on local topics, including the First World War in Croxley Green and Rickmansworth.
-His book on the local people who died in that war, Rickmansworth Roll of Honour, has just been published.
+His editing of the book on the local people who died in that war, Rickmansworth Roll of Honour, has just been published.

 Talks delivered this year: